Lawrence E. Blume

-Lawrence E. Blume is the Distinguished Arts and Sciences Professor of Economics and Professor of Information Science at Cornell University, US.
+Lawrence E. Blume is the Kenneth O. Reed Professor of Economics and Professor of Information Science at Cornell University, US.

 Education

 A Fellow of the Econometric Society, he received a BA in economics from Washington University in St. Louis and a PhD in economics from the University of California, Berkeley.

 Academic career

-He is a visiting research professor at IHS Vienna and a member of the external faculty at the Santa Fe Institute, where he has served as co-director of the economics program and on the institute's steering committee.
-He teaches and conducts research in general equilibrium theory and game theory, and also has research projects on natural resource management, network design, and evolutionary processes in markets and games.
+He is a visiting research professor at IHS Vienna.
+He has been a member of the external faculty at the Santa Fe Institute, where he served as co-director of the economics program and on the institute's steering committee.
+He was formerly an associate professor of economics at the University Michigan.
+He teaches and conducts research in general equilibrium theory and game theory, and also has research projects on social networks, growth theory, and evolutionary processes in markets and games.

 Blume was one of the general editors of The New Palgrave Dictionary of Economics, to which he contributed several articles on mathematical economics: Convexity, convex programming, and duality.
-Currently he is the associate editor of the Journal of Economic Literature.
+He was previously the associate editor of the Journal of Economic Literature.
+He is the co-author with Carl P. Simon of Mathematics for Economists.